tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * [private-wink-face.png](Activities/01-Ins_Intro_S3/Solved/private-wink-face.png)

-Be sure that you are logged-in using your new `administrator` IAM user before starting this activity.
+Be sure that you are logged in using your new `administrator` IAM user before starting this activity.

 Explain to students that AWS offers a service to store files in the cloud that is called Amazon Simple Storage Service or Amazon S3.